Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 **1. Setting up software environments and copying over tutorial data**

-We will start by installing the required software environments using `conda` as in the previous tutorial.
-We will however speed things up my using `mamba`, a reimplementation of the conda package manager in C++. `mamba` considerably speeds up `conda` by parallel downloading of repository data and package files using multi-threading and faster dependency solving.
-Not to worry though: `mamba` utilizes the same command as `conda` to stay as compatible as possible.
+We will start by installing the required software environments as in the previous tutorial.
+We will however speed things up by using `mamba`, a reimplementation of the conda package manager in C++. `mamba` considerably speeds up `conda` by parallel downloading of repository data and package files and faster dependency solving.
+Not to worry though: `mamba` utilizes the same commands as `conda` to stay as compatible as possible.
 Let's first install `mamba` and then use it to install a `shovill` software environment:

 ```
 conda install mamba -y